All interested faculty are welcome to join our team and we encourage you to contact Director Shideh Dashti for initial information and orientation.

 - Reputation among peers, institutions, industry and agencies

-There are two main funding types or opportunities available to our affiliates through seed grants:
+There are currently two types available to our affiliates through seed grants:

 Note that our seed grantees will also receive support from an IRT research associate on team formation and proposal preparation efforts.